-Cache pronounced ‘’kash’’are principally transitory data stored on your hard drive and used to accelerate processes.
-For example, Browser cache allow recently accessed images to load quicker while DNS Cache allows your Mac to connect to websites much faster.
+Cache pronounced ‘’kash’’ is principally transitory data stored on your hard drive and used to accelerate processes.
+For example, Browser cache allow recently accessed images to load quickly while DNS Cache allows your Mac to connect to websites much faster.

 While caches are integral to the smooth operations of a Mac, you may need to clear old cache from your Macs and MacBook’s due to issues such as: